Adsorption

-Brunauer, Emmett and Teller's model of multilayer adsorption is a random distribution of molecules on the material surface.
+Brunauer, Emmett, and Teller's model of multilayer adsorption is a random distribution of molecules on the material surface.

-Adsorption is the adhesion of atoms, ions or molecules from a gas, liquid or dissolved solid to a surface.
+Adsorption is the adhesion of atoms, ions, or molecules from a gas, liquid, or dissolved solid to a surface.
 This process creates a film of the adsorbate on the surface of the adsorbent.
 This process differs from absorption, in which a fluid (the absorbate) is dissolved by or permeates a liquid or solid (the absorbent).
 While adsorption does often precede absorption, which involves the transfer of the absorbate into the volume of the absorbent material, alternatively, adsorption is distinctly a surface phenomenon, wherein the adsorbate does not penetrate through the material surface and into the bulk of the adsorbent.
 The term sorption encompasses both adsorption and absorption, and desorption is the reverse of sorption.

 adsorption: An increase in the concentration of a dissolved substance at the interface of a condensed and a liquid phase due to the operation of surface forces.
 Adsorption can also occur at the interface of a condensed and a gaseous phase.

 Like surface tension, adsorption is a consequence of surface energy.
-In a bulk material, all the bonding requirements (be they ionic, covalent or metallic) of the constituent atoms of the material are fulfilled by other atoms in the material.
+In a bulk material, all the bonding requirements (be they ionic, covalent, or metallic) of the constituent atoms of the material are fulfilled by other atoms in the material.
 However, atoms on the surface of the adsorbent are not wholly surrounded by other adsorbent atoms and therefore can attract adsorbates.
 The exact nature of the bonding depends on the details of the species involved, but the adsorption process is generally classified as physisorption (characteristic of weak van der Waals forces) or chemisorption (characteristic of covalent bonding).
 It may also occur due to electrostatic attraction.
 The nature of the adsorption can affect the structure of the adsorbed species.
 For example, polymer physisorption from solution can result in squashed structures on a surface.

-Adsorption is present in many natural, physical, biological and chemical systems and is widely used in industrial applications such as heterogeneous catalysts, activated charcoal, capturing and using waste heat to provide cold water for air conditioning and other process requirements (adsorption chillers), synthetic resins, increasing storage capacity of carbide-derived carbons and water purification.
-Adsorption, ion exchange and chromatography are sorption processes in which certain adsorbates are selectively transferred from the fluid phase to the surface of insoluble, rigid particles suspended in a vessel or packed in a column.
+Adsorption is present in many natural, physical, biological, and chemical systems and is widely used in industrial applications such as heterogeneous catalysts, activated charcoal, capturing and using waste heat to provide cold water for air conditioning and other process requirements (adsorption chillers), synthetic resins, increasing storage capacity of carbide-derived carbons and water purification.
+Adsorption, ion exchange, and chromatography are sorption processes in which certain adsorbates are selectively transferred from the fluid phase to the surface of insoluble, rigid particles suspended in a vessel or packed in a column.
 Pharmaceutical industry applications, which use adsorption as a means to prolong neurological exposure to specific drugs or parts thereof, are lesser known.

 The word "adsorption" was coined in 1881 by German physicist Heinrich Kayser (1853–1940).

 Isotherms

 The adsorption of gases and solutes is usually described through isotherms, that is, the amount of adsorbate on the adsorbent as a function of its pressure (if gas) or concentration (for liquid phase solutes) at constant temperature.
 The quantity adsorbed is nearly always normalized by the mass of the adsorbent to allow comparison of different materials.
-To date, 15 different isotherm models have been developed.
+A number of different isotherm models have been developed.